 Cosmetic dentistry is an investment in YOU – your appearance, self-esteem, viability in the job market, and acceptance in social settings.
 Once you’ve got your smile looking terrific, it makes great sense to protect and preserve it.
-Dr. Steven Hatcher shares these tips to help patients from Greensboro, NC to Burlington, High Point, Kernersville, Salem, Winston, and beyond, make the most of their investment in smile enhancement.
+The team at Triad Dentistry share these tips to help patients from Greensboro, NC to Burlington, High Point, Kernersville, Salem, Winston, and beyond, make the most of their investment in smile enhancement.

 In the care of an ethical dentist, the majority of treatments, including prevention and restoration, have an element of aesthetics.
 Yet some services are intended primarily to improve the appearance of your smile: